 Vella Silver Memorial Recital Series

 Vella Silver Recitals are another opportunity for music students to perform.
 Held at the end of each semester (December and May) Silver Recitals feature students at all levels of study - elementary through advanced.
 In order to be eligible to perform on a Silver Recital, a student must have performed in a Signature Recital during the semester.
 Through the adjudicated Signature Recitals, faculty members nominate students to perform on Silver Recitals.
 Selection to perform on a Silver Recital is based on performance quality and not on the level of repertoire.
-An elementary level student who gives an outstanding performance has as much chance to be nominated to perform on a Silver Recital, as does an advanced level student.
+An elementary level student who gives an outstanding performance has as much chance to be nominated to perform on a Silver Recital as an advanced level student.

 Although students do not technically graduate from the Preparatory, we do offer some special opportunities to high school seniors who are finishing their studies and moving on to college.
 Advanced level students may be invited to perform in an Invitational Senior Recital during their last semester.
 Selection for these recitals is based on student progress and past performance experience.
 The Dean will select students from a list of seniors nominated by individual instruction faculty.

-Finally we invite all graduating seniors to participate in The Senior Recital at Towson.
+Finally we invite all graduating seniors to participate in the Senior Recital at Towson.
 Coordinated by faculty members, this recital gives any senior, the opportunity to perform a piece on a recital designed to celebrate the accomplishments of all our departing seniors.